Jeremias Schwarzer: New Recorder Concertos

 Dai Fujikura’s collaborative process involves close work with the performer; short videos are exchanged via email back and forth between player and composer and Fujikura is as interested in discovering the essence of the performer’s musical personality as he is in excavating possibility on the instrument.
 A shorter solo recorder work of Fujikura’s, Pérla, preceded and served as a template for the writing of the Recorder Concerto, with a particular focus on exploring a broad vocabulary of articulation on the instrument.
 We hear the fruits of that exploration in the contrasting passagework in the solo line, between lithe, soaring legato passages to biting, punctuated bursts.
 Expanding upon that, the orchestra itself becomes a kind of amplifier for the articulations in the solo part, creating a blooming hyper-recorder.

-Iris ter Schiphorst’s Whistle Blower establishes a multi-layered texture incorporating structured improvisation, audio samples, physical gestures, and vocalizations that encapsulates the experience of speaking up to power and the challenge it can represent to an individual.
-Mining a process she calls “performative composing,” ter Schiphorst provided Schwarzer with guidelines for improvisation that were then recorded and deconstructed to create a kind of vocabulary that would ultimately serve as the materials for a live rendition of the piece.
-This variability plays out over an orchestral texture that is vigorous, rhythmic, and defiant, with extensive use of col legno and strident ponticello articulations in the strings that underscore the harsh circumstances of institutional untruth.
+Iris ter Schiphorst’s Whistle Blower establishes a multi-layered texture incorporating detailed figuration, audio samples, physical gestures, and vocalizations that encapsulates the experience of speaking up to power and the challenge it can represent to an individual.
+Mining a process she calls “performative composing,” ter Schiphorst provided Schwarzer with guidelines for improvisation workshops that were then recorded and deconstructed to create a vocabulary that would ultimately serve as material for a fully written out performance score.
+The virtuosic through-composed solo part plays out over an orchestral texture that is vigorous, rhythmic, and defiant, with extensive use of col legno and strident ponticello articulations in the strings that underscore the harsh circumstances of institutional untruth.

 Schwarzer plays with passion and precision throughout, bringing requisite flair and subtlety to the solo role.
 Add to that his tireless championing of the recorder in these featured settings, and the weight of his contribution begins to take shape.
 And yet, each of these pieces are strong statements in their own right, independent of the significant additions they represent for this underserved instrument.